 - Negotiated non-jail dispositions in various tax prosecutions involving tax evasion, false returns and failure to file; and

-- Represented witnesses and targets before the SEC.
+- Represented witnesses and targets before the SEC and the Department of Justice Antitrust Division.

 HIS INTERNAL INVESTIGATIONS HAVE INCLUDED: